for the learning of mathematics

 Contributions may be submitted in English or French.
 Authors are free to follow the conventions of US, UK, Canadian, French or other dialects of these languages.
 Authors are encouraged to provide versions of their article in both of FLM's languages of publication.
 If such an article is accepted, one version will appear in the printed issue and the other will appear, open access, on the journal's website.

 FLM endorses the 'Joint statement to reduce reviewer bias' [link].
 The journal particularly invites contributions from scholars who belong to cultural and linguistic communities that are minoritised in local or global contexts.
 Accepted articles are carefully edited and proof-read; authors should ensure their text is understandable, but submissions do not have to be grammatically perfect.
-The Editors and members of the Advisory Board are prepared to give an opinion about the suitability of an article for publication on the evidence of a draft version, in any of the following languages: Spanish, Portuguese, Russian, Japanese, Turkish, German, Italian, Dutch, Hebrew, Polish, and Scandinavian languages.
+The Editors and members of the Advisory Board are prepared to give an opinion about the suitability of an article for publication on the evidence of a draft version, in any of the following languages: Spanish, Portuguese, Russian, Japanese, Turkish, Tamil, German, Italian, Polish, Dutch, Scandinavian languages, and Hebrew.
 We hope to be able to accommodate other languages in the future.

 Articles should generally have a maximum of 5000 words.
 Short communications, such as comments on already published articles, speculations, or other observations, should generally contain fewer than 2000 words.
 These word limits include references.
 Initial submissions do not require an abstract, but accepted full length articles will require an abstract to be included on our website.